When you have completed your research and are ready to write your thesis, we encourage you to follow these guidelines.

-Written thesis - Congratulations!
-You have completed your research and our now ready to write your thesis.
-We strongly urge that you maintain close contact with your research mentor as you write your thesis and thesis committee.
+We strongly urge that you maintain close contact with your research mentor and thesis committee as you write your thesis.
 These individuals are the best source of information and guidance, since they are ultimately responsible for the evaluation of your work.

 (your name in full)